-One pot cheesy vegetarian orzo primavera made with fresh vegetables, this kid-friendly, healthy and satisfying dish can be on your table for the entire family to enjoy in under 30 minutes.
+One pot cheesy vegetarian orzo primavera made with fresh vegetables, this baby and kid-friendly, healthy and satisfying dish can be on your table for the entire family to enjoy in under 30 minutes.

 Thanks to Cabot for sponsoring this post!